If you’re planning an event, you’ll need to keep a close eye on costs before they blow out.

 In this case, our Budget was $40,000, we signed contracts with suppliers for a total of $37,000, $3,000 in variations were approved, and the Final Cost of the event was $40,000.

 Review at a Glance – The Budget Summary

 Here’s a great feature that gives you a high-level view of your spend, your variances and your totals, all at a glance!

 It’s a tool-within-a-tool, if you like.
 All the costs we’ve entered into the Itemised Budget here, are automatically entered into the Budget Summary dashboard here.
 So all we do to get there is click the tabs at the bottom here.

-Now if we try to change any of the figures in this Summary, notice it doesn’t allow us to click into any of these fields.
-That’s because there’s a whole lot of number-crunching going on behind the scenes here, and this section has been password protected so we don’t accidentally delete any formulas.
+Now if we try to change any of the figures in this Summary, notice we get this handy heads-up that we’re trying to edit part of the sheet that shouldn’t be changed accidentally.
+That’s because there’s a whole lot of number-crunching going on behind the scenes here, and this section has been protected so we don’t accidentally delete any formulas.

 But, if you ever want to make this spreadsheet your own, you can always do that!
-We can unlock the summary report by selecting Review, then Unprotect Sheet and enter the password “Enhance”, and click ok.
-And it’s ready to edit!
+We can just click ok.
+But for now, I’m going to play it safe and click cancel.